ChandgudeNishant/Mechtrix-Consultants/README.md

 $ nodemon index.js
 ```
 - Now run the react app using:
-  redirect to root directory and open new terminal:
+  redirect to the root directory and open a new terminal:
 ```
 $ npm start
 ```